Cord Cutting Guides, News, and Reviews

 Xfinity and AT&T rate similarly when it comes to customer service, with AT&T usually snagging a slightly higher score.
-Comcast seems to have been upping their game in recent years, working to improve the quality of their call centers and make pricing more transparent.
+Xfinity seems to have been upping their game in recent years, working to improve the quality of their call centers and make pricing more transparent.

 Xfinity and AT&T both offer installation for a fee, which varies based on location and how much needs to be done to wire and/or hook up your home.

 If you want to use your own modem and router, Xfinity is overall much friendlier about it.
 They clearly list recommended modem, router, and gateway makes and models across all price ranges, and setting up is easy.
-Using your own equipment can even save you the installation date and fee, assuming your home is already wired for Comcast cable service.
+Using your own equipment can even save you the installation date and fee, assuming your home is already wired for Xfinity cable service.
 Just call when you’re ready to hook it up and they walk you through activation on the phone.

 AT&T, on the other hand, has some caveats.
 Their fiber service requires the use of a leased AT&T modem.
 However, you can use your own router on top of that for network customization if you desire.
 Getting rid of the $5–10/month leasing fee that comes with it, however, is a no-go.
 (Unfortunately, this is true for most fiber services.)

-AT&T U-Verse and DSL plans are more open so far as equipment, but they don’t make the process nearly as clear or simple as Comcast.
+AT&T U-Verse and DSL plans are more open so far as equipment, but they don’t make the process nearly as clear or simple as Xfinity.
 A shop for approved devices is available at the AT&T site.
 A more user-friendly list with third-party purchasing options like Amazon is available at approvedmodems.com.

-Both AT&T and Comcast Xfinity will lease modem/router combo units for between $5–10/month.
+Both AT&T and Xfinity will lease modem/router combo units for between $5–10/month.
 DVRs, set-top boxes, and other home networking equipment is available for additional monthly fees.
 With both companies, select equipment may be thrown in as a “freebie” with more complex bundled Internet/TV/phone plans.